 The merge group is terminated:

-If group.mergeRequired is true, then merge all of the glyphs in this merge group prior to antialias filtering.
+If group.mergeRequired is true, then merge all of the glyphs in this merge group prior to antialiasing filtering.

 Else (group.mergeRequired is false), then merging is not required for any of the glyphs in the merge group.